CutieMath/d3-knowledge-base/README.md

   svg.append("g").attr("transform", `translate(0, ${height})`).call(xAxis);
   ```

-- You can use the ticks function for better visualisation
+- You can use the ticks function for better visualization

 # Responsive Viewbox

-- If the root svg element targeted for resizing already has the attribute viewbox then you can
+- If the root svg element targeted for re-sizing already has the attribute viewBox then you can
   create a function as use call(function) on the root svg element.
 - The function consist first in getting the parent node of the root svg (normally it is a div)
 - Then extract the define width and height from svg to calculate the aspect ratio.